 - A tingling sensation in the extremities or a dull, numb feeling

 - Loss of motor function

 - Muscle cramping

 If you are experiencing any of these upper back pain symptoms, you are undoubtedly seeking relief.
-First, consult a physician for accurate diagnosis of the cause of symptoms and to ensure a more serious condition does not exist.
+First, consult a physician for an accurate diagnosis of the cause of symptoms and to ensure a more serious condition does not exist.
 The physician will likely prescribe conservative treatments that include upper back pain exercises, heat therapy and anti-inflammatory medication.
 In most cases conservative therapy is sufficient to manage discomfort.

-If symptoms persist despite several weeks or months of conservative treatment, contact Laser Spine Institute to learn about our minimally invasive endoscopic spine procedures that are performed on an outpatient basis.
+If symptoms persist despite several weeks or months of conservative treatment, contact Laser Spine Institute to learn about our minimally invasive spine procedures that are performed on an outpatient basis.
 Our surgical treatments are a more effective alternative to traditional open back surgery.
 Contact us today to learn more and to receive a free review of your MRI or CT scan.